martygubar/bigdagtasql-openworld2019/LabGuide400.md

 ## Lab 400 Objectives

 - open zeppelin and start the kafka stream
-- create an Oracle table and use the JSON_DATAGUIDE
+- create an Oracle table `station_status` out of this kafa stream
--
+- use the JSON_DATAGUIDE function to parse the JSON format and create a `v_station_status`
+- query this newly created view to show how many bikes are available per station
+- display the results in zeppelin

 ## Steps